 20. Working from Home

-If you’re now expected to show up each day, you likely aren’t pleased with the “return to normal”.
-Especially when this requires a long commute each day.
+Perhaps you appreciate this flexibility.
+If you’re now expected to be at the office each and every day, you likely aren’t pleased especially when it requires a long commute each day.

-Conversely, you might've missed not being able to go into a defined office space.
+Conversely, you be one of those who needs and enjoys the camaraderie and being at the office.
 Company policy may have shifted to encourage working from home.
 This could allow them to slash office and real-estate expenses.

 In either situation, you may not be happy with the changes and questioning if it’s time to finally “pull the plug”.